ethannicholas/Frost/docs/memoryManagement.md

 * **Timely**: Unlike typical garbage collected languages, Frost cleans up objects the instant the last reference is removed.
 This means that you may rely on `cleanup()` methods being called promptly.
-* **Pauseless**: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
-Even so-called "pauseless" garbage collectors still have these pauses, they are just less likely to be noticed.
+* **Predictable**: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
+This can happen at unpredictable times and cause frame drops or sudden latency spikes.
+Frost's memory management generally results in smoother, more predictable performance.

 The chief *disadvantages* of Frost's memory management are: